JosNun/free-range-ideas/backlog/tasks/task-2 - I'm feeling lucky button.md

 ## Open Questions

 1. Any emoji/icon to accompany the label (e.g., 🎲 or ✨)?
-3. If the collection grows large, should we weight or pin certain ideas more often?
+2. If the collection grows large, should we weight or pin certain ideas more often?

+## Implementation Notes